160. The Principles of Observing God’s Administrative Decrees and Commandments

 Excerpted from “The Commandments of the New Age” in The Word Appears in the Flesh

 If you do not understand the disposition of God, then it will be impossible for you to do the work you should do for Him.
-If you do not know the substance of God, then it will be impossible for you to have reverence and fear toward Him; instead, there will be only heedless perfunctoriness and prevarication, and moreover, incorrigible blasphemy.
-Although understanding God’s disposition is indeed important, and knowing God’s substance cannot be overlooked, no one has ever thoroughly examined or delved into these issues.
+If you do not know the essence of God, then it will be impossible for you to have reverence and fear toward Him; instead, there will be only heedless perfunctoriness and prevarication, and moreover, incorrigible blasphemy.
+Although understanding God’s disposition is indeed important, and knowing God’s essence cannot be overlooked, no one has ever thoroughly examined or delved into these issues.
 It is plain to see that you have all dismissed the administrative decrees I have issued.
 If you do not understand the disposition of God, then you will be very likely to offend His disposition.
 Offending His disposition is tantamount to provoking the ire of God Himself, in which case the ultimate fruit of your actions will be the violation of the administrative decrees.
-Now you should realize that when you know God’s substance, so too can you understand His disposition—and when you understand His disposition, so too will you have understood the administrative decrees.
+Now you should realize that when you know God’s essence, so too can you understand His disposition—and when you understand His disposition, so too will you have understood the administrative decrees.
 Needless to say, much of what is contained within the administrative decrees touches upon the disposition of God, but not all of His disposition is expressed within the administrative decrees; hence, you must go a step further in developing your understanding of God’s disposition.

 Excerpted from “It Is Very Important to Understand God’s Disposition” in The Word Appears in the Flesh

 Every sentence I have spoken contains within it the disposition of God.
 You would do well to ponder My words carefully, and you will surely profit greatly from them.
-The substance of God is very difficult to grasp, but I trust that you all have at least some idea about the disposition of God.
+The essence of God is very difficult to grasp, but I trust that you all have at least some idea about the disposition of God.
 I hope, then, that you will show Me and do more of that which does not offend the disposition of God.
 Then will I be reassured.
 For example, keep God in your heart at all times.
 When you act, do so according to His words.
 Seek out His intentions in all things, and refrain from doing that which disrespects and dishonors God.
 Even less should you put God in the back of your mind to fill the future void in your heart.
 If you do this, you will have offended the disposition of God.
 Again, supposing you never make blasphemous remarks or complaints against God throughout your life, and again, supposing you are able to discharge properly all that He has entrusted to you and also to submit to all His words throughout your life, then you will have avoided transgressing against the administrative decrees.
 For example, if you have ever said, “Why do I not think that He is God?”
 “I think that these words are nothing more than some enlightenment of the Holy Spirit,” “In my opinion, not everything God does is necessarily right,” “The humanity of God is not superior to mine,” “The words of God are simply not believable,” or other such judgmental remarks, then I exhort you to confess and repent your sins more often.
 Otherwise, you will never have a chance at forgiveness, for you offend not a man, but God Himself.
 You may believe that you are judging a man, but the Spirit of God does not consider it that way.
 Your disrespect of His flesh is equal to disrespecting Him.
 This being so, have you not offended God’s disposition?
 You must remember that all that is done by the Spirit of God is done in order to safeguard His work in the flesh and in order that this work be done well.
 If you neglect this, then I say that you are someone who will never be able to succeed in believing in God.
 For you have provoked the wrath of God, and so He shall use fitting punishment to teach you a lesson.

-Coming to know the substance of God is no trifling matter.
+Coming to know the essence of God is no trifling matter.
 You must understand His disposition.
-In this way, you will, gradually and unknowingly, come to know the substance of God.
+In this way, you will, gradually and unknowingly, come to know the essence of God.
 When you have entered into this knowledge, you will find yourself stepping into a higher and more beautiful state.
 In the end, you will come to feel ashamed of your hideous soul, and, moreover, will feel that there is nowhere to hide from your shame.
 At that time, there will be less and less in your conduct to offend the disposition of God, your heart will come closer and closer to that of God, and a love for Him will gradually grow in your heart.
 This is a sign of mankind entering a beautiful state.
 But as yet, you have not attained this.
-As you all rush about for the sake of your destiny, who has any interest in trying to know the substance of God?
+As you all rush about for the sake of your destiny, who has any interest in trying to know the essence of God?
 Should this continue, you will unknowingly transgress against the administrative decrees, for you understand far too little of the disposition of God.
 So is not what you do now laying down a foundation for your offenses against the disposition of God?
 That I ask you to understand the disposition of God is not at odds with My work.
 For if you transgress against the administrative decrees often, who among you will escape punishment?
 Would My work then not have been entirely in vain?
 Therefore, I still ask that, in addition to scrutinizing your own conduct, you be cautious in the steps you take.
 This is the higher demand that I make of you, and I hope that you will all consider it carefully and give it your earnest regard.
 Should a day come when your actions provoke Me to a towering rage, then the consequences will be yours alone to consider, and there will be no one else to bear the punishment in your place.

 Excerpted from “It Is Very Important to Understand God’s Disposition” in The Word Appears in the Flesh